 In accordance with Article 13 of the SMCCCD/AFT collective bargaining agreement, the College has a Faculty Professional Development committee to administer funding provided by the District.
 The Faculty PD program provides long-term and short-term funding for full-time and part-time faculty members 153.
-The funds provide faculty members an opportunity to participate in workshops and/or conferences, as well as long-term projects such as retraining or conducting research aligned with college priorities 154 (III.A.14-07).
+The funds provide faculty members an opportunity to participate in workshops and/or conferences, as well as long-term projects such as retraining or conducting research aligned with college priorities154 (III.A.14-07).
 Faculty can request PD funds by submitting a funding application to the Faculty PD committee.
 The committee reviews and evaluates proposals in accordance with established procedures 155.

 The Classified Professional Development Program provides funding for classified employees to further their education and attend workshops, seminars, and/or conferences.
 The Classified Senate established a process to administer the funds using an ad-hoc workgroup 156.
-This

-'''

-148

-III.A.14-2

-151

-III.A.14-20

-154

-III.A.14-3

-149

-III.A.14-19

-152

-III.A.14-9

-155

-III.A.14-10

-150

-III.A.14-16

-156

-III.A.14-8

-'''
+This process has received recognition statewide as a transparent, fair practice to provide professional learning opportunities to classified professionals 157.

+148 III.A.14-2 151 III.A.14-20 154 III.A.14-3 149 III.A.14-19 152 III.A.14-9 155 III.A.14-10 156 III.A.14-8 150 III.A.14-21